 Craft brewers are local.

 Today in the U.S. beer scene there is both a localization of beer movement and a globalization of beer movement.
 As you each know, craft brewers tend to be very involved in their communities through philanthropy, donations, volunteerism, and sponsorship of community events.
 From our 2016 Brewery Operations Benchmarking Survey (BOBS) we estimate breweries across the U.S., per barrel and total dollar value, donated an estimated $73.4 million.
 That’s right.
 Million.
-Additionally, more than 78.5 percent of legal drinking adults live within 10 miles of a brewery and those breweries, you all, hosted an estimated 10 million people in 2014.
+Additionally, more than 78.5% of legal drinking adults live within 10 miles of a brewery and those breweries, you all, hosted an estimated 10 million people in 2014.
 That’s a lot of community involvement.

-As well on June 17, 2017 the Brewers Association launched the independent craft brewer seal.
+On June 17, 2017 the Brewers Association launched the independent craft brewer seal.